hackupc/old-rules-page/Rules.md

 ## The rules of the competition

 1. There is no minimum team size, however, the maximum size is 4 people.
-As a participant, you should make sure to check how many prizes are available per team.
-There is usually a limited number of prizes for each challenge.
-So if you form a large team and win a challenge, there might not be enough prizes for everyone on your team.
+There will be 1 prize for member of the team, independently of team size.
 2. Teams should be made up exclusively of students (or recent graduates within one year of having graduated) who are not organizers, judges, sponsors, or in any other privileged position at the event.
 Volunteers are allowed to participate in their free time, accepting the extra difficulty of hacking and volunteering at the same time, but their role won't give them any judging advantage in front of the rest of participants.
 3. All team members should be present at the event.
-Leaving the venue for some time to hack elsewhere is fine.
+Leaving the venue for some time to hack elsewhere or sleep is fine.
 4. Teams can of course gain advice and support from organizers, volunteers, sponsors, and others.
 5. All work on a project should be done at the hackathon.
 6. Teams can use an idea they had before the event.